-Year 1 Year 2 Participate in quality and patient safety initiatives, recognizing that these are complex system issues, which involve individuals, families, groups, communities, populations, and other member of the healthcare team (2.5).
+Junior Nursing Student Senior Nursing Student Participate in quality and patient safety initiatives, recognizing that these are complex system issues, which involve individuals, families, groups, communities, populations, and other member of the healthcare team (2.5).
 Collaborate in the collection, documentation, and dissemination of evidence (3.7).
 Use inter- and intra-professional communication and collaborative skills to deliver evidence based patient centered care (6.2).
 Recognize nurses' unique perspective and role as a part of interprofessional teams to optimize patient outcomes (6.4).
 Contribute the unique nursing perspective to interprofessional teams to optimize patient outcomes (6.4).
 Advocate for high quality and safe patient care as a member of the interprofessional team (6.6).
 Identify appropriate teambuilding and collaborative strategies (6.5).
 Demonstrate appropriate teambuilding and collaborative strategies when working with interprofessional teams (6.5).
 Collaborative with patients to provide spiritually and culturally appropriate health promotion and disease and injury prevention interventions (7.7).
-Collaborate with other healthcare professionals and patients to provide spiritually and culturally appropriate health promotion and disease and injury prevention interventions (7.7). entify determinants of health and activities that contribute to health and e prevention of illness, injury, disability, and premature death (7.10).
-Collaborate with others to develop an intervention plan that account determinants of health, available resources, and the activities that contribute to health and the prevention of illness disability, and premature death (7.10).
+Collaborate with other healthcare professionals and patients to provide spiritually and culturally appropriate health promotion and disease and injury prevention interventions (7.7).
+Identify determinants of health and activities that contribute to health and the prevention of illness, injury, disability, and premature death (7.10).
+Collaborate with others to develop an intervention plan that takes into account determinants of health, available resources, and the range of activities that contribute to health and the prevention of illness, injury, disability, and premature death (7.10).
 Articulate the knowledge, skills, and attitudes of the nursing profession (8.3).
-Promote the image of nursing by modeling the values and a knowledge, skills, and attitudes of the nursing profession (8.3).
+Promote the image of nursing by modeling the values and articulating the knowledge, skills, and attitudes of the nursing profession (8.3).
 Articulate the value of pursuing practice excellence, lifelong learning, and professional engagement to foster professional growth and development (8.13).
+Value pursuing practice excellence, lifelong learning, and professional engagement to foster professional growth and development (8.13).
 Recognize personal bias on difficult healthcare decisions that impact one's ability to provide care (8.8).
 Communicate to the healthcare team ones' personal bias on difficult healthcare decisions that impact one's ability to provide care (8.8).
 Communicate effectively with the patient and the patient's support network (9.4).
 Communicate effectively with all members of the healthcare team, including the patient and the patient's support network (9.4).